-Through the collection and analysis of data, teachers are planning short, explicit cycles to provide the students with exactly what they need to make growth.
+Through the collection and analysis of data, teachers are planning evidence informed, explicit cycles to provide the students with exactly what they need to make growth.
 The curriculum is followed with teaching and learning cycles designed to be engaging and challenging.
-Visible Learning techniques underpin all that we do at Woonona.
 Formative assessment strategies are used by teachers to constantly check in with where students are and allow for any changes in teaching that need to occur.